orassayag/cars-shop/README.md

 # Cars Shop

 Built in November 2014.
-ASP.NET Car shops with Angular 1.6 project.
+A ASP.NET project to simulate Car shops with Angular.js 1.6.

 ## Getting Started